dorinclisu/fastapi-auth0/README.md

 Get automatic Swagger UI integration for the implicit scheme (along others), which means that signing in using social providers is only a few clicks away with no additional code.

 # Installation
-- Latest version: `pip install https://github.com/dorinclisu/fastapi-auth0/archive/master.zip`
+- `pip install fastapi-auth0`
-- Locked version: `pip install https://github.com/dorinclisu/fastapi-auth0/archive/x.y.z.zip` (check release tags)
+- Latest beta: `pip install -i https://test.pypi.org/simple/ fastapi-auth0`

 # Requirements
 Reading auth0 docs is recommended in order to understand the following concepts: